hassanaftab93/Youtube-Downloader/README.md

   <br>
   You can download ANY Video on YouTube to your Machine for free, using this little program.
   <br>
-  This Shell script uses a python library to download a youtube video from the given URL
+  This Python script uses a python library to download a youtube video from the given URL
 </details>

 <!---------------------------------------- SECTION DIVIDER ---------------------------------------->